sowonjeong/slm-2-llm/README.md

 ## 🤖 Credits

-This README and were generated and refined with the help of [ChatGPT](https://openai.com/chatgpt).
+This README was generated and refined with the help of [ChatGPT](https://openai.com/chatgpt).